WVam/CaptionStylingTool/README.md

   * The character `!` (U+0021 EXCLAMATION MARK).
   * A window setter.
 The window setter marks everything that follows as part of a new window.
 It also marks the style code as a style setter.
 A window setter is composed of the following elements:
     * The character `#` (U+‎0023 NUMBER SIGN).
     * (Optional) An unsigned (positive) integer.
-This integer indicates the window position to use. if a number N is specified, then the Nth window definition defined inside the `.vts3` file will be used.
+This integer indicates the window position to use. if a number N is specified, then the Nth window definition inside the `.vts3` file will be used.
 For example, if the code begins with `#1`, the new window will use the window position defined in the first window definition of the file.
 If an integer is not specified, then YouTube's default window style will be used.
-    * (Optional) A two-letter combination to determine text alignment inside the new window.
+    * (Optional) A two-character string to determine text alignment inside the new window.
-      * The first letter must be one of the following:
+      * The first character must be one of the following:
         * `l` (U+‎006C LATIN SMALL LETTER L): Left-aligned text.
         * `r` (U+0072 LATIN SMALL LETTER R): Right-aligned text.
         * `c` (U+0063 LATIN SMALL LETTER C): Center-aligned text (default).
-      * The second letter must be one of the following:
+      * The second character must be one of the following:
         * `h` (U+0068 LATIN SMALL LETTER H): Horizontal text (default).
         * `u` (U+0075 LATIN SMALL LETTER U): Upright text (vertical text, does not rotate letters), columns right-to-left.
         * `U` (U+0055 LATIN CAPITAL LETTER U): Upright text, columns left-to-right.